usaid-cs/yesterday-i-learned/business.md

 ### Shorting

 ["Shorting" stocks](http://www.swing-trade-stocks.com/shorting-stocks.html) involves you borrowing your broker's stocks, buying your copy of these stocks at a lower price, and giving back these stocks to your broker.
 You end up with these stocks, and the price difference.
+[There is no limit to how much money you can lose while short selling](https://www.youtube.com/watch?v=gMqZR3pqMjg), at least in the sense that you can lose more than what you put into the market.
+You can lose $900 on $100 worth of stocks if the price goes up 9x.

 Similarly, [Margins](http://www.investopedia.com/articles/basics/11/dangerous-moves-first-time-investors.asp?no_header_alt=true) involve borrowing money to buy stocks that (you hope it will) go up.